microsoft/FastTrack/tools/SimpleGraph/README.md

 The SimpleGraph module allows for simple calls to Graph, while providing flexibity to have complex calls as needed.
 Here are some basic examples of each of the commands available.

-**Before running any of these commands, see the steps in the next section to authenticate and connect to Graph and then import the SimpleGraph module.**
+**NOTE: Before running any of these commands, see the steps in the next section to authenticate and connect to Graph and then import the SimpleGraph module.**

-Get an object/read an API endpoint in Graph with a GET web call.
-In this case, reading a specific user:
+#### Get an object/read an API endpoint in Graph with a GET web call

+In this example, we're reading a specific user, you@domain.com

 ```PowerShell
 Get-SimpleGraphObject users/you@domain.com
 ```

-Create an object in Graph with a POST web call.
-In this case, creating a simple team:
+#### Create an object in Graph with a POST web call

+In this example, creating a simple team called "My Sample Team", using the standard blank team template.
+This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable like here:

 ```PowerShell
 $newteam = @{